GitHubHvk/linux-tutorial/07_Devices.md

 following command creates a block device named ((sda3)) in path ((/dev)) with major number 8 and minor number 1:

 - mknod /dev/sda3 b 8 3

+***

+# Disks link file

+to see the link files of the disks in Linux, run the following command:

+- ls -l /dev/disk/by-id